Liliannatt/Liliannatt/README.md

 ## Hi there 👋 I'm Tingting!

-🎓 Currently exploring the fields of speech recognition, computer vision, machine learning, and augmented reality to develop innovative social robotics solutions.
-I code in Python, JavaScript, and C# and constantly learn new technologies to expand my skills.
+🎓 Currently exploring the fields of perception learning and robots to develop innovative and multimodal robotics solutions.
+I code in Python, C++, JavaScript, and C# and constantly learn new technologies to expand my skills.

 🤔 I’m particularly interested in: